plasticfennekfox/swiftui-feature-gallery/README.md

 A small, modular iOS demo app that showcases common SwiftUI UI components and patterns inside a single project.

 The goal of this repo is to serve as a playground / reference for:
+- Having a compact “feature gallery” you can extend with your own demos
 - Exploring core SwiftUI views and navigation patterns
-- Trying out a simple, SPM-based modular architecture
+- Trying out SPM-based modular architecture
-- Having a compact “feature gallery” you can extend with your own demos

 Target platform: **iOS 17+**
 Tools: **Xcode 15+**, **Swift**, **SwiftUI**, **Swift Package Manager**